 The Research Center for Cultural Diversity and Regional Studies (CIDICER) has, as its main purpose, the study of diverse cultures and regional imaginaries.
 Its research projects are carried out in a trans and interdisciplinary manner based on methodologies, perspectives, and theoretical and epistemological principles of the varied disciplines that form part of the Humanities and the Social Sciences.

 This mission is in accordance with another of the key principles of the Declaration, that of the need to preserve cultural heritage as an essential legacy.
-Based on the idea that the processes of cultural creation are fully developed in contact with other cultures, UNESCO affirms that "heritage, in all its forms, must be preserved, enhanced and transmitted to future generations as testimony to the experience and of human aspirations, in order to nurture creativity in all its diversity and inspire a true dialogue between cultures ”(2001).
+Based on the idea that the processes of cultural creation are fully developed in contact with other cultures, UNESCO affirms that “heritage in all its forms must be preserved, enhanced and handed on to future generations as a record of human experience and aspirations, so as to foster creativity in all its diversity and to inspire genuine dialogue among cultures.”(2001).
 This dialogical dimension will be one of the principles most encouraged by CIDICER.

 Similarly, CIDICER is proposed as a space in which the Western Campus and other campuses of the University of Costa Rica have a Research Center that allows motivating and organizing the studies about multiculturalism, imaginaries, and regional socio-historical processes.